Advanced-Vision-and-Learning-Lab/SSATKD_Lightning/README.md

 This source code is licensed under the license found in the [`LICENSE`](LICENSE) file in the root directory of this source tree.

-This product is Copyright (c) 202X TBD.
+This product is Copyright (c) 2025.
+Jarin Ritu, Amirmohammad Mohammadi, Davelle Carreiro, Alexandra Van Dine, Joshua Peeples.
 All rights reserved.

 ## <a name="CitingHist"></a>Citing SSATKD